astropy/astroplan/docs/index.rst

     heavy development.
 Most importantly for users, this means the `astroplan` API may change substantially in future versions.
-Consider using `Astropy`_, `PyEphem`_ and/or `Skyfield`_ if you're looking for some of the functionality here but what to use more mature packages.
+Consider using `Astropy`_, `PyEphem`_ and/or `Skyfield`_ if you're looking for some of the functionality here but want to use more mature packages.

 The goal of astroplan is to make a flexible toolbox for observation planning and scheduling.
 When complete, the goal is to be easy for Python beginners and new